dds-nbis/pvq-schema/schema-generation/schema-generator/SCHEMA_GUIDE.md

 ### Addresses

-When they PVQ asks the applicant to provide an address, they are usually given the choice of a US address or a foreign one.
+When the PVQ asks the applicant to provide an address, they are usually given the choice of a US address or a foreign one.
 Both address types are represented throughout as a set of questions for the various address components like street address, city, state, and military facility information.
 The PVQ JSON schema follows a consistent naming convention for these fields, using a consistent suffix for each address component.
 Here are the suffixes for the components of a US address (with an asterisk representing a variable prefix):